-For the Yazidis displaced from Sinjar in August 2014 the story is similar — despite efforts from (some) NGOs and individual volunteers, education halted as people were forced to flee and has yet to resume the regularity or attendance that existed in Sinjar. in the Bajad Kandala camp in Iraqi Kurdistan one school operates and the majority of educational efforts are being made by volunteers—other displaced Yazidis living with the camp.
+For the Yazidis displaced from Sinjar in August 2014 the story is similar — despite efforts from (some) NGOs and individual volunteers, education halted as people were forced to flee and has yet to resume the regularity or attendance that existed in Sinjar. in the Bajad Kandala camp in Iraqi Kurdistan one school operates and the majority of educational efforts are being made by volunteers, other displaced Yazidis also living with the camp.

 Mena and Amal attend an Arabic lesson in a makeshift school within the Bajad Kandala displacement camp in Iraqi Kurdistan.
-This image was taken on December 29, 2018.

 Sahr is 11 years old and, like everyone living in the Bajad Kandala camp, is originally from Shingal (Sinjar), Iraq.
 Sahr was seven years old when she, her mother and three siblings fled on foot, eventually making it the camp they now call home.
 Her father remained in Sinjar to fight the Islamic State; they have not heard from him since 2014.

 Runa is one of six children and the only in her family currently attending school.
 Her siblings are not forced to attend and several have tried to find work rather than resume their education.
 When asked why Runa still comes to school she responded, "I want to learn English so I can get a job and leave Iraq with my family."

 Nahida, age 12, attends a school session being held in the Bajad Kandala camp in Iraqi Kurdistan.
 Nahida and her family, like most of the nearly 9,000 individuals in the camp, fled Shingal in 2014 and have been living in this camp since.
 Nahida's favorite thing to study is English and she hopes to someday live in America or Canada with her family.